A family playing at the side of a body of water

 Yes, the majority of onboard activities aimed at children are free however facilities such as Video Arcades or light night child minding will have extra charges.

-What type of onboard kids entertainment and activities can I expect on a cruise?
+• What type of onboard kids entertainment and activities can I expect in a cruise?

 In terms of organised entertainment, typically there will be kids clubs for a variety of age groups.
 Depending on the age group there will be activities such as arts and crafts, movies, video games, discos, scavenger hunts, games, sports and a whole lot more.
 In addition to this there are also sports or games areas, swimming pools and theatres.
 Some cruise lines have even more unique features that kids will love including Carnival which has a spa for teens and Royal Caribbean which has the Wave Rider and Ripcord by iFly (a simulated skydiving experience without the heights!).